No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 We work with Baker University cheer, dance, and music education programs to identify excellent instructors for our classes

-The All Stars competition team will continue under the leadership of Maddy Evenson
+The competition team will continue under the leadership of Maddy Evenson

-Our winter holiday performance offers opportunities for students across our programs
+Our Community Performing Teams offer additional opportunities for students across our programs

-Preschool class interests in our Family Survey varied quite a bit, so we have created a schedule that we offers everyone options to build the class combinations that meet their needs.
-So, instead of having only one combo class available for all preschoolers, families can create their own combinations from across six 30-minute stackable classes (1-hour minimum).
-A fun benefit of this approach is that your preschooler can participate in multiple recital dances!
+Class interests in our Fall Class Interest Survey varied quite a bit, so we have created a schedule that we offers everyone options to build the class combinations that meet their needs.
+So, instead of having only one combo class available, families can create their own combinations from across five stackable classes.
+Preschool classes are each 30 minutes which can be stacked for a required 1-hour minimum enrollment.
+Level 1 classes (1st & 2nd Grade) are 45 minutes each and can be stacked for 1 1/2 hour classes.
+A fun benefit of this approach is that students can participate in multiple recital pieces!
 Here are some examples of popular class bundles:

 Plus, classes can be split across different days!

-Preferences for recital costumes in our Family Survey were evenly split across the options we presented, so we have devised a strategy for different types of costumes for ballet students, preschool/elementary students, and junior high/high school students.
+To offer families alternatives for recital costume expenses, we have devised a plan for different types of costumes for ballet students, preschool/early elementary students, and upper elementary/junior high/high school students.
 This will give families the opportunity to consider their preferred type of costume as part of their decision about which classes to enroll in.

 If you like the idea of simpler and less expensive costumes, your family can focus on ballet classes.
 If real costumes are important to your family, be sure to register for non-ballet classes.